ably77/DCOS-Kafka-Performance/README.md

 dcos package install confluent-kafka --yes
 ```

+### Default Kafka Framework Parameters:
-Note that the default Kafka package has these specifications for brokers:
+The default Kafka package has these specifications for brokers:
 - 3x Brokers
 - 1 CPU
 - 2048 MEM
 - 5000 MB Disk
 - 512 MB JVM Heap Size

-We will explore this later when we go into more Advanced Tuning Tutorials.
+Note that the defaults make up a rather small Kafka deployment, later we will explore tuning further inside Kafka as well as scaling out  when we go into more Advanced Tuning Tutorials.
 But for now we will just be load testing the default install of our framework.

 Validate Confluent-Kafka Installation:
 ```